The efficient certification of knottedness and Thurston norm

 {\sl Case 5.} Every vertex of $X_\partial$ has non-positive $\chi$-value, and for some pair of edges of $X_\partial$, both lie in $R_-(M')$ or both lie in $R_+(M')$.

 Let $e_1$ and $e_2$ be this pair of edges.
-Let $A$ be the annulus of $\partial_v {\cal B}$ that contains the corresponding curves.
+Let $A$ be the annulus of $\partial_v {\cal B}'$ that contains the corresponding curves.
+It is properly embedded in $M'$, since a component of $\partial_v {\cal B}'$ lying in $\partial M'$ must have one boundary component in $R_-(M')$ and the other boundary component in $R_+(M')$.
 Let $A_1$ and $A_2$ be parallel copies of this annulus, incoherently oriented in such a way that the region between them inherits four sutures.
 Isotope $A_1$ and $A_2$ a little so that they become standard surfaces.

 {\sl Case 5A.} $e_1$ and $e_2$ point into the same component of $X_\partial - \{ e_1, e_2 \}$ and this has $\chi$-value $0$.